open-energy-transition/KPI-OSM/README.md

 ## 🔌 Voltage Substations
 This script gives you the total amount of substations you have mapped/edited in a country, as well as a table with the distribution of these substations based on voltage.

+## :straight_ruler: Power line length
+This script gives you the total line length in km of power lines (ways) edited by you.
+It also gives a table with the distribution based on voltage.